You are currently viewing Anantara Paccaya – Condition of Combinations

 I have already indicated in the main blog (Keys to the Abhidhamma System), how various combinations of the elements will produce all of the manyfold observable phenomena of the world.
 Apart from that will an understanding of the proper combination of elements be exceedingly important to him who seeks to master his body, him who wants to cure his body and to him who wants to purify his body.
 To see how that is so, one may read the practical ‘Example on the Balancing of the Elements’ in the last part of the book.

-Then we can observe that life-phenomena too combine, as has been shown before.
-So will various cells combine to make up tissues, tissues combine to make up organs, organs combine to make up a physical body and so on.
+Likewise we can observe that life-phenomena too combine, as has been shown before.
+So will various cells combine to make up tissues, tissues combine to make up organs, organs combine to make up a physical body, and so on.
 Individual entities combine to make up a group.
 Groups combine to make up a society and different societies combine to make up a state or nation.
 And as the earlier ones are more established and thus more fundamental than the latter ones, much can be learned from the former in matters of creating better combinations of the latter.

 In other mental phenomena this condition of combination too can be seen.
 For example will rudimentary forms of mentality, such as the bare consciousnesses (awarenesses/knowings) of stimuli combine, until the stimulating object is properly received by (into) the mind.
 Many objects of a similar kind will have to be received again and again into the mind, before the mind will give a designation to that object.
 And that designation will be valid for all objects of that kind.
 Thus the mind learns to combine many objects into one name.
 Many such names or designations then will combine into a thought.
 And again many thoughts will combine into an idea (or concept).
 Until many ideas combined, become one faculty of knowledge.
 Much knowledge in turn then may combine into intuition, a process which may be taken to has its final phase in complete omniscience.